smartin015/makerhouse_network/README.md

 * Some basic networking (e.g. how to find a remote device's IP address and SSH into it)
 * Linux command line fundamentals (navigating to files, opening and editing them, and running commands)
+* It's also useful to know what DHCP is and how to configure it and subnets in your router, for the optional network setup step.

 Even if you have advanced knowledge of kubernetes, be prepared to spend several hours on initial setup, plus an hour or two here and there to further refine it.